petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/upgrade-basics/post-upgrade-considerations.md

 rm osgi/configs/com.liferay.portal.search.configuration.IndexStatusManagerConfiguration.config
 ```

-Re-indexing search indexes is required for major version upgrades.
-When upgrading to a new quarterly release (e.g., `Liferay DXP 2023.Q3` to `Liferay DXP 2023.Q4`), you must execute a re-index.
-When moving to a new update, applying a service pack, or upgrading to a new GA (rolling release) within the same Liferay version, consult the release highlights for the version to determine if a re-index is required.
+Re-indexing search indexes is required after all Liferay upgrades.
 To re-index,

 1. Click *Global Menu* (![Global Menu icon](./post-upgrade-considerations/images/01.png)) and open the *Control Panel* tab.

-1. Click *Search* in the Configuration section, select the *Index Actions* tab, and click *Execute* for *Re-index all search indexes.* The re-index executes and displays a success message when done.
+1. Click *Search* in the Configuration section and select the *Index Actions* tab.

+1. Select either [Concurrent or Full re-indexing mode](../../../using-search/search-administration-and-tuning/re-indexing-modes.md), then click *Reindex* for *All search indexes.* The re-index executes and displays a success message when done.

 ![You can re-index your search indexes in the Control Panel.](./post-upgrade-considerations/images/01.png)